 After five hundred blog posts, I began to make a decent living from writing.
-So, I gradually began to transition into a part-time writer…
+So, I began to transition into a part-time writer…

-During this period, I discovered the critical pieces of develop a growth mindset.
+During this period, I discovered the critical pieces of developing a growth mindset.
 It hadn’t occurred to me that I had already embarked on this journey until people began calling me a growth hacker.
 I viewed myself more as an experimenter, writer, and artist.

 When I was struggling early in my career (read about that here), I read hundreds of books about marketing, psychology, and startups (read more about that here).
 With the right knowledge, things began to quickly head in a positive direction.

 After eight failed startups, I resurrected my career by successfully leading growth efforts for several startups and have consulted with dozens more.
 Moreover, I’ve had the opportunity to interview hundreds of word-class growth hackers, founders, and investors.
 I’m now a growth evangelist at Autopilot, the leading email marketing and onboarding software.